💡 Download the complete guide to AI-generated synthetic data!

 • Biased data is bad for business.
 From discriminatory hiring algorithms to sexist credit scoring models, numerous fairness scandals prove that the bias damage is both social and financial in nature.

 • AI regulations are coming across the world.
-The European Union has already made its proposal to regulate AI and the datasets used to train AI to enforce fairness and safety standards.
+The European Union has already made its proposal to regulate AI and the datasets used for training to enforce the creation of fair AI and safety standards, especially for high-risk use cases.

 • Regulatory oversight is needed.
 However, companies using AI are not prepared to demonstrate compliance and offer explainability to regulators.

 There are millions of AI algorithms already in production.
 Only a small portion of them were audited for fairness.
-Companies putting untested, biased algorithms into production run the risk of getting into serious trouble not only from a PR perspective, but by way of making bad business decisions.
-After all, biased data will lead to biased business decisions, underserved minority groups and inexplicable results.
+Fair AI is still only talked about in the future tense by most AI engineers.
+Companies putting untested, biased algorithms into production run the risk of getting into serious trouble not only from a PR perspective but by way of making bad business decisions.
+After all, biased data will lead to biased business decisions, underserved minority groups, and inexplicable results.
 From faulty pricing models in insurance to suboptimal prediction outcomes in healthcare, algorithmic fairness is a long stretch away from reality.
-Instead of tackling bias head on at the data level, most model developers simply delete sensitive personal data connected to race, ethnicity, religion and the likes.
-This masking approach does not eliminate bias, since discriminatory patterns continue to exert their influence on model behavior via proxy variables.
-Deleting data only makes biased decisions difficult to explain.

-Good quality AI-generated synthetic data can reduce bias in datasets by representing data with appropriate balance, density, distribution, and other crucial parameters.
+Good quality AI-generated synthetic data can reduce bias in training datasets and can thus help to create fair AI systems.
 Synthetic data also provides the foundations for explainable AI or XAI.
-Algorithmic audits need synthetic data, that is free to share with regulators and provides a window into the workings of AI algorithms.
-Where sensitive training data cannot be shared further, highly representative synthetic data can serve as a drop-in placement to provide model documentation, model validation, and model certification.
-Synthetic data generated by MOSTLY AI's synthetic data platform corrected a skew towards racial bias in crime prediction from 24% to just 1 % and narrowed the gap between high-earning men and women from 20% to 2% in the US census dataset.
-Read the Fairness Series to learn how to generate fair synthetic data!
+Algorithmic audits can greatly benefit from synthetic data, that is free to share with regulators and provides a window into the workings of AI algorithms.
+Where sensitive training data cannot be shared further, highly representative synthetic data can serve as a drop-in placement to help with model documentation, model validation, and model certification.

 Case studies and guides